About Us

 Our Approach

 A new generation needs a new approach to politics.
 Young people are not here for partisan cheerleading: We care about progress, we care about justice, and we care about action.
-Transforming democracy to work for our generation means bringing everything back to the issues that are important to us and removing barriers to participation, which is exactly what we do.

 Inspired?
 Join us.

 And now for some legal jargon: New Era Colorado Foundation is a 501(c)(3) nonprofit organization.
-It is affiliated with, but should not be confused with New Era Colorado Action Fund, a 501(c)4 nonprofit organization.
+It is affiliated with, but should not be confused with New Era Colorado Action Fund, a 501(c)(4) nonprofit organization.
 They’re good people too.
 Good, glad we got that cleared up.